 A Step in the Right Direction – Or a Whole New Problem?

-Social rights groups such as the American Civil Liberties Union are calling for the incorporation of this technology to ensure that recordings of police action are available; this would facilitate any necessary legal actions against officers for using excessive force or unlawfully searching a vehicle.
+Social rights groups such as the American Civil Liberties Union are calling for the incorporation of this technology to ensure that recordings of police action are available; this would facilitate any necessary legal actions against officers for using excessive force or unlawfully searching for a vehicle.
 Some experts believe that body camera use can spur citizens to better behavior, making citizen/police encounters safer for everyone.

 Yet there is more to consider.
 For example – can a police officer record you in your home?
 In San Diego, there are limits on recording victims and witnesses as well as limitations on whether an officer can record in a private setting.